Undocumented immigrants can now apply for driver's licenses in New York state

 "Beginning Monday, the law will help make our roads safer, our economy stronger, and will allow immigrants to come out of the shadows to sign up as legal drivers in our state," she said.

-"I am disappointed, and hopefully, this is only a setback," Rensseleaer County Clerk Frank Merola said in a statement posted to the county's Facebook page Friday.
+"I am disappointed, and hopefully, this is only a setback," Rensselaer County Clerk Frank Merola said in a statement posted on the county's Facebook page Friday.

+On Monday morning, Merola told CNN the county was referring undocumented applicants to the state Department of Motor Vehicles, citing a lack of training.

+In a statement posted to Twitter on Monday, the spokesperson for the Department of Homeland Security said the law will "protect criminals at the expense of the safety and security of law-abiding New York residents."

+"Besides giving drivers licenses to hundreds of thousands of people who broke our laws and have come to our country illegally, the New York law also blocks DHS law enforcement officers who investigate crimes like, child exploitation, human trafficking, terrorism, the targeting of gang members, sex offenders and drug smuggling, from accessing important public records," the tweet read.
+"Accessing this information is vital to building out these criminal cases, identifying criminal suspects, and enhancing officer safety."

-The law applies to noncommercial driver's licenses and learners' permits.
+The law applies to noncommercial driver's licenses and learner's permits.